OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 Comprehensive documentation, including an installation guide, tutorials, and usage examples are available on [Angr's Gitbooks page](https://docs.angr.io/ "angr").
 A complete [API reference](https://angr.io/api-doc/ "angr API") is also available.

 You can use angr from a Python REPL - such as iPython - or script your approaches.
 Although angr has a bit of a steep learning curve, we do recommend using it when you want to brute force your way to a given state of an executable.
 Please see the "[Symbolic Execution](0x05c-Reverse-Engineering-and-Tampering.md#symbolic-execution "Symbolic Execution")" section of the "Reverse Engineering and Tampering" chapter as a great example on how this can work.

-## Reverse Engineering and Static Analysis

-- Binary ninja: A multi-platform software disassembler that can be used against several executable file formats.
-It is capable of IR (intermediate representation) lifting - <https://binary.ninja/>

 ### Ghidra